DarkPark/jscs/readme.md

 Use [ESLint](http://eslint.org/) to detect errors and potential problems.

-The options for JSHint are stored in a [.eslintrc](https://github.com/DarkPark/jscs/blob/master/.eslintrc) file.
+The options for JSHint are stored in the [.eslintrc](https://github.com/DarkPark/jscs/blob/master/.eslintrc) example file.

 ## <a name='commits'>Commits</a>